fschueller/notebook/aws_iam/iam_ninja_notes.md

 ## Policy types

-* *AWS Organizations*: Groups your accounts
+* *AWS Organizations*: Groups your (multiple) accounts
-  - **Service Control Policies (SCP)**: guardrails, not an access control in the true sense.
+  - **Service Control Policies (SCP)**: controls which services and actions an account can use.
 Default is a `*` policy for every organization, relying on IAM for access control.
+  *Why use it?* Guardrails on the account to disable access to services
+  ---
 * *AWS Identity and Access Management (IAM)*: actually able to define access to resources, services, etc.
+  - **Inline policies**: Attached to the user or role, not moveable
+  - **Managed policies**: Agnostic from user or role, can be attached to multiple entities
   - **Permission Policies and Permission Boundaries**: access can be limited with a certain maximum threshold amount of permissions
+  *Why use it?* Set granular permissions based on functions that users or apps need to perform
+  ---
 * *AWS Security Token Service (AWS STS)*: used when assuming IAM roles
-  - **Scoped-down policies**: can be used to limit permissions of a role by session
+  - **Scoped-down policies**: can be used to limit permissions of a role by session *Why use it?* Reduce general shared permissions further
+  ---
 * *Specific AWS services*: policies only specific to certain services
-  - **Resource-based policies**: control access from a specific resource like S3
+  - **Resource-based policies**: control access from a specific resource like S3 *Why use it?* Cross-account access and to control access from the resource

+Bonus:
 * *VPC Endpoints*: controls access to the service with a VPC endpoint
   - **Endpoint policies**: [same as above]